alkhe/fluxette/README.md

 `fluxette` is a minimalist yet powerful Flux implementation, inspired by ideas from [Dan Abramov (@gaearon)'s talk on Redux](https://www.youtube.com/watch?v=xsSnOQynTHs).

+**fluxette's middleware system has been revamped.
+Please refer to the [old docs](https://github.com/edge/fluxette/blob/df5e7b938825bee54739fbc0ba4397282965ef98/README.md) if you are using fluxette <= 0.14.x.
+These docs are a work in progress.**

 ## Table of Contents

 * [Why?](#why)